SK-EID/MID/DDS-to-MID-migration/README.md

 | Can be used to verify digitally signed files (DigiDoc/BDOC) and validity of signatures | yes | no |
 | OSCP during authentication | yes | no |

 ## How to create and validate containers with MID

 Use [DigiDoc4J](https://github.com/open-eid/digidoc4j) or [libdigidocpp](https://github.com/open-eid/libdigidocpp) libraries.

+# Main differences between Smart-ID and MID

+MID verification codes are always in range 0000...8192, but Smart-ID verification codes spread out more widely - 0000...9999.